Travelling comes in many shapes and sizes, it’s a deeply personal experience and even more so when you travel solo.

-A good rule of thumb is to check travel warnings on the respective countries embassy site, to see if there is something you do not know or need to be aware of before actually stepping foot on the plane, presuming you will do your travels in a different country.
+A good rule of thumb is to check travel warnings on the respective countries embassy site.
+Here you’ll see if there is something you do not know or need to be aware of before actually stepping foot on the plane.
+Presuming of course you will do your travels in a different country.

 Most of the times general awareness and common sense will be sufficient to keep you out of trouble.
 It is true that safety comes in numbers.

-Especially if you want to go out at night, so things that you would normally do when you are with someone else or a group of friends will be a bit different than when you are by yourself.
+Especially if you want to go out at night.
+Things that you would normally do when you are with someone else or a group of friends will be a bit different than when you are by yourself.

 So if a situation feels unsafe to you, then just go with your instinct and leave that area.

 By the way as a side note, another argument in favour of hostels.
 Being able to be with a group when going out, will definitely make you feel more comfortable.

 Specifically for those of you who like to party and go to bars and clubs.

 Traveling solo as a man versus travelling solo as a woman, has indeed some differences.